jpegleg/serotinous-cone/README.md

 ```

 To enable ACME cert renewals with HTTP challenges, and unencrypted ingress in general, additionally add port 80: `ufw allow 80/tcp`.
+The Traefik Ingress example will redirect HTTP (80) to HTTPS (443).

 ### Traefik, modern TLS modes

 The default Traefik exposes a self signed certificate and weaker ciphers.
-There are two blocks at the top of the `morph_manifest.yml__template` that harden Traefik up.
+There are three sections at the top of the `morph_manifest.yml__template` that harden Traefik up.
 Tune and refine as needed.
 Note that the settings here are based on high standards, not backwards compatibility with legacy systems.

+The example provides "TEMPLATE.com" as an example, update each occurrence of TEMPLATE to the name being utilized.
+Note that virtually any number of Pods can use 80/tcp,
+and any number of FQDNs can be used on the same node without conflict.
+This is one of the huge strengths of kubernetes Ingress.

 There are some security headers added, feel free to adjust and expand from there.

 ### Just flannel, because size